WangXuan95/NBLIC-Image-Compression/README.md

-## Comparison results on the small image benchmark [11]

-The following table shows the **compressed BPP, compression time**, and **decompression time** on the small image benchmark
+## Comparative indicators

-Note: Compressed BPP = total size after compression in bits / total pixel count.
+- **Compressed BPP** = total size after compression in bits / total pixel count.
 The smaller the better.
+- **Compression time** is the total time to compress the entire image dataset.
+The smaller the better.

-Compression time and Decompress time is the total time to compress/decompress the entire image dataset.
+- **Decompression time** is the total time to decompress the entire image dataset.
+The smaller the better.

+## Results on the small benchmark

+The following table shows the **compressed BPP, compression time**, and **decompression time** on the small image benchmark [11].

 |        Format        | compressed BPP | compress time (s) | decompress time (s) |
 | :------------------: | :------------: | :---------------: | :-----------------: |